Explaining the Role of Actuaries in Retirement Plans like PERA

 The $380 million will come from a cash fund the legislature set up in 2021 solely for future payments to PERA.

 The bill was one of four PERA-related bills that lawmakers passed this session.
-For details on the other bills, click here.
+For details on the other bills, vist PERA on the Issues.